dizhang168/reading-flow/README.md

 Add this new section after existing section [6.6.3 The tabindex attribute](https://html.spec.whatwg.org/multipage/interaction.html#the-tabindex-attribute):

-A **reading-flow focus navigation scope** is a [tabindex-ordered focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) where the scope owner is a reading flow owner.
+A **reading-flow focus navigation scope** is a [tabindex-ordered focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) where the scope owner is a reading flow scope owner.

-The **reading flow** for a **reading-flow focus navigation scope** is determined by the box tree’s [reading-flow](https://drafts.csswg.org/css-display-4/#propdef-reading-flow) value:
+The **reading flow** for a **reading-flow focus navigation scope** is determined by the scope owner's [CSS reading-flow](https://drafts.csswg.org/css-display-4/#propdef-reading-flow) value:

-- For `flex-visual`: the reading flow should be defined by the flex items, sorted in the visual reading flow and taking the writing mode into account.
+- For `flex-visual`: the reading flow should be defined by the flex items, sorted in the visual reading flow and taking the writing mode into account, followed by **non participating reading flow items**.
-- For `flex-flow`: the reading flow should be defined by the flex items, sorted by the CSS ‘flex-flow’ direction.
+- For `flex-flow`: the reading flow should be defined by the flex items, sorted by the CSS ‘flex-flow’ direction, followed by **non participating reading flow items**.
-- For `grid-rows`: the reading flow should be defined by the grid items, sorted first by their displayed row order, and then by their column order, taking the writing mode into account.
+- For `grid-rows`: the reading flow should be defined by the grid items, sorted first by their displayed row order, and then by their column order, taking the writing mode into account, followed by **non participating reading flow items**.
-- For `grid-columns`: the reading flow should be defined by the grid items, sorted first by their displayed column order, and then by their row order, taking the writing mode into account.
+- For `grid-columns`: the reading flow should be defined by the grid items, sorted first by their displayed column order, and then by their row order, taking the writing mode into account, followed by **non participating reading flow items**.
-- For `grid-order`: the reading flow should follow the [order-modified document order](https://drafts.csswg.org/css-display-4/#order-modified-document-order).
+- For `grid-order`: the reading flow should follow the [order-modified document order](https://drafts.csswg.org/css-display-4/#order-modified-document-order), followed by **non participating reading flow items**.

-Elements with computed CSS values `display: contents`, `position: fixed` and `position: absolute` are not **reading-flow** sorted because they either do not produce a box tree or are removed from the normal reading flow.
-These should be visited after sorted reading flow items, in DOM tree order.

 ## Examples